Teaching A Horse to Jump with Compassion and Confidence

 On the other hand, the horse will also find it easy to be habituated to the obstacle.
 Moreover, both you and the horse itself will be able to see successful jumping, even from an entire stop.

 Also, the horse will get adequate time to think and process the concept in the action by a successful jump over the envelope.
 The height of the envelope should also be as minimum as you can at the beginning stage, you can go with 30-40 cm height with a 3,50 m wide front.

-You should make a delicate contact with the horse’s muzzle and never pressure on the rein during this period.
-Keep your body control well by holding the horse’s neck gently and inspire the horse with a positive body language.
+You should make delicate contact with the horse’s muzzle and never pressure on the rein during this period.
+Keep your body control well by holding the horse’s neck gently and inspiring the horse with positive body language.

 In this phase, you will set gymnast corners with the fence by mange in order to habituate the horse to learn advanced techniques and abilities or multiple obstacles.

-The next stage will be creating rank for jump, with new and advanced configuration.
+The next stage will be creating a rank for jump, with a new and advanced configuration.
 At this stage, the horse will undergo higher ranks with cavaletti at a trot as the accomplishment.

 So far you have placed the obstacles at the fence or in the corners.
 At this phase, the obstacles to be fit in the center to equip the horse with new ability in the field.